Nolan Jones Player Props: Rockies vs. Astros

 Astros Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Astros pitching staff ranks seventh in MLB.

-- The Astros have the second-ranked team ERA among all MLB pitching staffs (3.63).
+- The Astros' 3.60 team ERA ranks second among all MLB pitching staffs.

-- Astros pitchers combine to rank 15th in baseball in home runs given up (94 total, 1.1 per game).
+- The Astros rank 14th in baseball in home runs surrendered (95 total, 1.1 per game).

-- Bielak (3-4 with a 4.37 ERA and 37 strikeouts in 47 1/3 innings pitched) gets the start for the Astros, his ninth of the season.
+- France (3-3) gets the starting nod for the Astros in his 11th start of the season.
+He's put together a 3.13 ERA in 60 1/3 innings pitched, with 44 strikeouts.

-- The right-hander last appeared on Saturday, June 17 against the Cincinnati Reds, when he went 4 2/3 innings, allowing four earned runs while giving up five hits.
+- His last time out was on Thursday against the St. Louis Cardinals, when the righty threw seven scoreless innings while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.